pleasenophp/mindi/README.md

 * Context introspection support
 * Support for context configuration in class libraries
 * Unity3D support, Scenes and MonoBehaviours act as part of the framework
+* In Unity3D allowing to use MonoBehaviours and normal object injections fully transparently.
+Automatically tracking the destruction of dependent mono behaviours if the object, that caused their creation was destroyed.
 * Lightweight framework, can be used in AOT modes
 * Easily extensible, integrates with other frameworks

 ## Tested with

-* .NET 4.5 standalone applications
+* .NET/Mono 3.5/4.5 standalone applications
 * ASP.NET MVC
 * Unity 3D 4,5,2017 - OSX, Windows, WebGL, iOS